ignite-analytics/website/content/demo/_index.en.md

 date: 2019-02-20T12:09:05.000+00:00
 header: Unlock the power of strategic procurement made digital
-description: You’re one step closer to simplifying your procurement work and improving the profitability of your business!
+description: You’re one step closer to simplifying your procurement work and improving the profitability for your business!
 image: "/images/IA Dashboard in Frame - v2.png"
 url: "/en/ignite-analytics/demo"
 subcontent: